This content is restricted to members.

 Freedom of Information

-The number of classes that a school admits each year.
+The number of classes of 30 children that a school admits each year

 The method by which funds for school budgets are calculated.
 The most important factor is the number of pupils.